albamvv/AzureAI/7.CustomFunctionAIAgent/README.md

+3. Añadir nuevo cliente

-3. New client secret → Add → Copy the value
+>New client secret → Add → Copy the value

 - **Value** is the real secret key Azure AD uses to generate tokens.
 - **Secret ID** only identifies the secret inside Azure; it is *not* used for authentication.

 <img src="./images/valor.png" height="300px">

----

 ### 4. Assign Permissions (IAM Role) to the App Registration